Long story short: Our top pick for 2020 is 4Paws. You can find about them here.

 Petplan – 4.2/5

-Petplan are undoubtedly the most popular pet insurance provider, and in our opinion they are probably the best all-round provider.
+Petplan are undoubtedly one of the most popular pet insurance provider, and in our opinion they are probably one of the best all-round provider.

 Not that they are perfect by any means – when we got quotes we found their excess to be on the high side.
 You should also note that they only pay for very limited prescription food and they don’t pay for euthanasia.